DarKnight13199/Airbnb-Listing-Price-Prediction/README.md

 ### Dataset
 The Airbnb Listing Price Prediction project uses the Inside Airbnb dataset, which contains information on Airbnb listings in New Zealand.
 The dataset is split into several files:

-listings.csv: Contains information on Airbnb listings, including price, location, and features. calendar.csv: Contains availability and price information for each listing.
-These files can be downloaded from the Inside Airbnb website.

 ### Files
 The repository contains the following files: